-Cali is known as the salsa capital of Colombia, if not the world, and for this reason alone it is a popular place to visit for those with extra time in the country.
+Cali is known as the salsa capital of Colombia, if not the world, and for this reason alone, it is a popular place to visit for those with extra time in the country.

-Colombia's third largest city sits at a lower elevation than Bogota or Medellin, meaning temperatures warm up in the Summer, however they still don't get as steamy as the coast.
+Colombia's third-largest city sits at a lower elevation than Bogota or Medellin, meaning temperatures warm up in the Summer; however, they still don't get as steamy as the coast.

 Getting There & Away

 Cali's International Airport Alfonso Bonilla Aragon is located about a 20-minute drive from the city center.
 Major airlines serving the city include Avianca, American Airlines, Aires, and COPA Colombia.